 VM-20, Section 7.G.2.c

 c.
-Use of fewer scenarios rather than a higher number of scenarios is permissible as a model efficiency technique provided that:
+Use of fewer scenarios rather than a higher number of scenarios is permissible as a model efficiency technique provided that the use of the technique is consistent with Section 2.G.

-i.
-The smaller set of scenarios is generated using the scenario picker tool provided within the prescribed scenario generator, and

-ii.
-The use of the technique is consistent with Section 2.G.

 VM-21 Section 4.C.1